 Note: If your remote host is temporarily unavailable, the backup file is stored on the Symantec Encryption Management Server until the host becomes available.
 Make sure that you get the backup file from the host in binary format, not ASCII.

 As mentioned above, even if you are saving backups to FTP or SCP, you need at least 5 times the free space as the size of the database because all backups are created locally, archived, then encrypted, and then delivered to the remote location for final storage.

 The following is a screenshot of the Backup Location page for SEMS 10.5 and above:

 You will notice all the expected values, but notice the compression options.
-In SEMS 10.5, you can configure whether you want backups to be larger, or smaller.
+In PGP Encryption Server 10.5 and above, you can configure whether you want backups to be larger, or smaller.
 The larger the backups, the faster the backups will complete, but the more storage these will take (requiring about 5 times the size of your database at minimum).

 The slower the backups, the more compressed they can be.
 It's a good idea to test which is preferred and best for your environment.